delvelabs/batea/README.md

 # Batea
 *A batea is a large shallow pan of wood or iron traditionally used by gold prospecters for washing sand and gravel to recover gold nuggets.*

-Batea is a context-driven network asset ranking framework based on anomaly detection family of machine learning algorithms.
-It is easily extendable by adding features to the numerical representation of the network.
+Batea is a context-driven network device ranking framework based on the anomaly detection family of machine learning algorithms.
+The goal of Batea is to allow security teams to __automatically filter interesting network assets__ in large networks using nmap scan reports.
+We call those *Gold Nuggets*.

-Batea works by constructing a numerical representation (numpy) from your nmap reports (XML) and then applying anomaly detection methods to uncover the gold nuggets buried in the mountain of your network information overload.
+Batea works by constructing a numerical representation (numpy) of all devices from your nmap reports (XML) and then applying anomaly detection methods to uncover the gold nuggets.
+It is easily extendable by adding specific features, or characteristics, to the numerical representation of the network elements.

-The numerical representation is constructed using features drawn from the expertise of the security community.
+The numerical representation of the network is constructed using features, which are inspired by the expertise of the security community.
 It has been conceived in order to be easily extendable.
+The features act as elements of intuition, and the unsupervised anomaly detection methods allow the context of the network asset to be used as the central building block of the ranking algorithm.

+Models are the heart of Batea.
+Models are machine learning algorithms trained on the data and used to predict score on the same (and other) data.
+Batea also allow for model persistence.
+That is, you can re-use pretrained models and export models trained on large datasets for further use.

 Ex: